vesse/passport-ldapauth/README.md

 * `usernameField`: Field name where the username is found, defaults to _username_
 * `passwordField`: Field name where the password is found, defaults to _password_
 * `creadentialsLookup`: Optional, synchronous function that provides the login credentials from `req`.
 See [below](#credentials-lookup) for more.
+* `handleErrorsAsFailures`: When `true`, unknown errors and ldapjs emitted errors are handled as authentication failures instead of errors (default: `false`).
+* `failureErrorCallback`: Optional, synchronous function that is called with the received error when `handleErrorsAsFailures` is enabled.
 * `passReqToCallback`: When `true`, `req` is the first argument to the verify callback (default: `false`):

         passport.use(new LdapStrategy(..., function(req, user, done) {